Akipe/android-aosp-build-docker/README.md

 ### Run with `docker compose`

-Here is an other example of how to define your `docker-compose.yml` :
+Here is the same minimal configuration with `docker-compose.yml` :

 ```yml
 # docker-compose.yml